libra2org/libra2-core/crates/libra2-ledger/README.md

 # libra2-ledger

-Provides a set of commands and methods to communicate with Aptos app on Ledger
+Provides a set of commands and methods to communicate with Libra2 app on Ledger

 The methods supported by the libra2-ledger are: